-Getting the Best Condensate Pump for Your Home
+The Best Condensate Pump for Your Home AC or Furnace

 A condensate pump can save you thousands of dollars in repair costs for your heating and cooling system.
 This little machine is made to take accumulated and excess water away from your furnace, air conditioning or other HVAC systems for optimum performance.

 When you’re looking to buy the very best condensate pump, really there are only 2 or 3 brands to even consider.
 These are anything by Little Giant, Diversitech, and the newest manufacturer, Fujiwara.
 Due to the consistency of the first two brands in particular, I think it a big gamble buying a pump from any other manufacturer.

 These pumps typically cost between $40 to $60, depending if you need tubing with your pump.
 So to save a few bucks buying a no-name brand that may work for a few months or a year just doesn’t make sense.
 Buy a quality product and it should last you around 20 years.

 Best Automatic Condensate Pump with a Safety Switch (with tubing): Little Giant 554415 VCMA-15ULST

 With a built in safety switch, 20 feet of tubing and a half gallon reservoir, this is our number one pick from a Very trusted manufacturer.

 Best Automatic Condensate Pump with a Safety Switch (with OUT tubing): Little Giant 554425 VCMA-20ULS